pulumi/pulumi-tf-provider-boilerplate/README.md

     "foo_something_else": {Tok: makeDataSource(mainMod, "getSomethingElse")},
     ```

-1. **Add documentation mapping (sometimes needed):**  If the upstream provider's repo is not a part of the `terraform-providers` GitHub organization, specify the `GitHubOrg` property of `tfbridge.ProviderInfo` to ensure that documentation is picked up by the codegen process, e.g.:
+1. **Add documentation mapping (sometimes needed):**  If the upstream provider's repo is not a part of the `terraform-providers` GitHub organization, specify the `GitHubOrg` property of `tfbridge.ProviderInfo` to ensure that documentation is picked up by the codegen process, and that attribution for the upstream provider is correct, e.g.:

     ```go
     GitHubOrg: "foo",